 Authors can make use of Elsevier's Illustration Services to ensure the best presentation of their images and in accordance with all technical requirements.

-• One way to do this is through analogical comparison of flawed self model and correct expert model.• This leads to more robust conceptual change than instruction directed at false beliefs.
+• This leads to more robust conceptual change than instruction directed at false beliefs.

 Immediately after the abstract, provide a maximum of 5 keywords, using British or American spelling, but not a mixture of these, and avoiding general and plural terms and multiple concepts (avoid, for example, "and", "of").
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

 Define abbreviations that are not standard in this field in a footnote to be placed on the first page of the article.
 Such abbreviations that are unavoidable in the abstract must be defined at their first mention there, as well as in the footnote.
 Ensure consistency of abbreviations throughout the article.